jcoddaire/Misc/iPhone.md

 This is a current running list of issues with my phone.
 I would love for some smart people at phone companies to fix these issues, but really it's just a way for me to explain to my brother why iPhones aren't all they're cracked up to be.

-## Current Phone

-* iPhone SE
-* 64 GB
-* Space Grey
-* iOS 12.1.4

 ## Philosophy

 Here's my thing on tools.
 It exists to get a job done.
 It doesn't have to be shiny, or fancy, or insanely expensive.
 It simply needs to do a few things really well.

 I tend to use the same tools until they break or deliver an inferior experience.
 There might be better tools out there by now, but I rarely have the time to re-assess the dozens of tools I rely on every few weeks.

 Take Apple Maps for an example.
 When it came out, circa iOS 6, I really wanted it to succeed.
 Good on you, Apple, for figuring this out.
 It's a really hard problem to solve.
 But it was a disaster.
-Google delivered a polished, finished product a few weeks after iOS 6 was launched.
+Google delivered a polished, finished product a few weeks after iOS 6 launched.
 I've been using that ever since.

 I'm sure Apple Maps has improved a lot over the last few years.
 But Google Maps does everything I need and is free to use.
 Until Google changes their mind on pricing or screws up their software in a terrible way, I'm not going to bother looking at other options.
 I'd rather spend my time at the dog park, or going to the beach, or trying a new coffee shop or reading a new book.

+## Current Phone

+* iPhone SE
+* 64 GB
+* Space Grey
+* iOS 12.1.4

 ## Good things
 * Form factor is excellent.